greyear/minishell/README.md

 ⚙️ How to Run It

+1️⃣ Clone the repository:

+git clone https://github.com/greyear/minishell && cd minishell

-1️⃣ Compile the project:
+2️⃣ Compile the project:

 make

-2️⃣ Launch the shell:
+3️⃣ Launch the shell:

 ./minishell

 🔍 Leak Checking

 To check for memory leaks using Valgrind (with a suppression file to ignore readline-related leaks), run:

 valgrind --leak-check=full --show-leak-kinds=all --suppressions=val.supp ./minishell

 ✨ Features